 Physical, dental and behavioral health are important factors for a healthy life.
 Just as important, however, are wellness and educational resources to help the communities we serve make informed choices for themselves and their family’s well-being.

 “I want to ask you to keep supporting these classes and workshops.
 They truly help a lot of people with our lives and personal growth.”

-This year, San Ysidro Health celebrates 50 years of compassionate care in the communities we serve across the County.
+San Ysidro Health continues to provide compassionate care in the communities we serve across the County.
 We are dedicated to continue to serve San Diego’s most vulnerable communities and provide them with the comprehensive health services and resources to ensure positive health outcomes and a prosperous life.

 Embracing A Culture

 Your generosity helps us to continue our story of hope and health.
 One chapter in the story began in 2015.
 That’s when El Cajon’s Chaldean Middle Eastern Social Services organization was facing the prospect of shutting their clinic doors and ending services to the thousands of refugees in their care.
 San Ysidro Health was asked for help, and we made the commitment to ensure critical care and services to this community in need.
 San Ysidro Health stepped in with resources and our commitment to our mission to serve.

 It was not a business decision—it was a mission decision.
 It was a decision that is reflective of San Ysidro Health’s history—begun by a group of mothers in the border community of San Ysidro—a community no one was serving.
 Again, our story.